All Episodes

 Yeah.

-I mean absolutely and what about what McCabe and what McCabe said apparently I've had five people corroborate is that McCabe did say we wouldn't have even sought the Pfizer warrant without the dossier.
+And what McCabe said, apparently I've had five people corroborate, is that McCabe did say we wouldn't have even sought the FISA warrant without the dossier.

 That is correct.

-And he made it very clear that without the Steele dossier, they would have not been able to obtain the FISA warrant.
+And he made it very clear that without the Steele dossier, they would have not been able to obtain the FIFA warrant.

-Uh in other words, in a sworn filing, he stated that journalists from the New York Times, the Washington Post, Yahoo News, Michael Lizakoff, which his article was leaked by Steele.
+In other words, in a sworn filing, he stated that journalists from the New York Times, The Washington Post, Yahoo News, Michael Lizikoff, which his article was leaked by Steele.

-That becomes a part of, you know, the original attempt to get, or the second attempt to get the FISA uh warrant against Donald Trump.
+That becomes a part of the original attempt to get, or the second attempt to get the FISA warrant against Donald Trump.

-Let's not forget that he was coordinating getting this information out with Steele.
+And we learned in testimony from Glenn Simpson, let's not forget, that he was coordinating getting this information out with Steele.

 He was coordinating with the Clinton campaign to advance their propaganda.